do a monthly shop

-The second change has been my monthly meal planning, which again is going very well.
-I changed it around a bit last weekend due to Mr Simple wanting curry instead of what I had planned, but despite that it’s another stress factor reduced.
-It’s particularly good when I am going to be late home.
+Having a plan for dinner is particularly good when I am going to be late home.
 For me late is 6pm, which I know for many of you is early.
 We have dinner about 7pm and so 6pm is the latest time when I like to start thinking about cooking.
 It’s so much easier when I know what I am going to cook.
-Throughout the month I have included recipes where I can make double the quantity and freeze the left overs.
-For example, last night we had courgette and feta fritters from the freezer and salad.
-They are fiddly to make, but this time they were already in the freezer and I had got them out in the morning to defrost.
-I was only left with the salad to prepare.
+Throughout the month I include recipes where I can make double the quantity and freeze the left overs.
+If you want some ideas of the type of meals that I freeze you can find a few here.

 I have suggested to Mr Simple that we buy another freezer which we could put in the garage.
 He has agreed, but needs to do some work on tidying up the garage.
 With all of the work on the house that he is doing the garage is being used to store materials.
 Maybe we might get around to purchasing one by next summer.

-If you’ve got this far, thank you for reading my ramblings.
-I do find that blogging is such a good way of crystalizing my thoughts, so it helps me and hopefully has given you some ideas.
+Hopefully has given you some ideas.
 How do you organize your shopping and meal planning?
-Please let me know your ideas for saving money and taking the stress out of cooking and shopping.
+Please let me know your ideas for reducing your food budget, meal planning and taking the stress out of cooking and shopping.